LeoGrv/headhunter-resume-auto-boost/public/icons/README.md

 - 48x48px (extension details)
 - 128x128px (Chrome Web Store)

-These icons are designed to be highly visible and recognizable in the Chrome browser interface.
+These icons are designed for maximum visibility and compatibility with Chrome extension system.